DeSevilla/soundproof/README.md

 The canonical output follows the call tree of the typechecker, which includes all the structure of a term's abstract syntax tree but additionally includes type structure for variables, which is important for lambdas.

+Various desirable features of LambdaPi (equality types, etc.) have been left out for now, as they're not necessary for the paradox or for the musical side of the problem.
+I would like to add a small-step evaluator and incorporate the (unlimited) evaluation process of the non-normalizing term for Girard's Paradox, but there are some structural and conceptual obstacles before this can be done.

+# Additional Features

 Along with the audio, it can generate a visualization of the "sound tree" structure, which is saved at `output/visualization.png` and in `output/images/`.
 With the `--animate` flag, it also generates animation frames matched to the duration of the music at 30FPS; this can take quite a long time.
 Frames are not automatically put together into a video, but the file names are chosen to make it easy for FFMPEG to handle this process.

-Various desirable features of LambdaPi (equality types, etc.) have been left out for now, as they're not necessary for the paradox or for the musical side of the problem.
-I would like to add a small-step evaluator and incorporate the (unlimited) evaluation process of the non-normalizing term for Girard's Paradox, but there are some structural and conceptual obstacles before this can be done.
+The live performance mode takes text input and parses it into terms which are then translated and displayed as moving trees along with the tags of the currently-playing subterms.
+The display font is a modified version of JetBrains Mono which displays backslash as lambda.

+# Notes

-Soundproof should always be compiled with `--release`, as the synth portions using FunDSP depend highly on optimizations that are not enabled in debug mode.
+* Soundproof should always be compiled with `--release`, as the synth portions using FunDSP depend highly on optimizations that are not enabled in debug mode.
 It will not run in any reasonable time otherwise.

-The live performance mode takes text input and parses it into terms which are then translated and displayed as moving trees along with the tags of the currently-playing subterms.
-However, the text display requires a few files I haven't incorporated into the repository yet (been too busy to check what the licenses require for redistribution), so it's currently broken except on my machine.
-If you want to try it before I get around to that, you can edit the font in `soundproof-bevy.rs` and the version of `cosmic-text` in `cargo.toml`.
+* While the live performance version uses a font with ligatures, some are broken (most notably ->), due to [a bug in cosmic-text](https://github.com/pop-os/cosmic-text/issues/378).
+I solved this for my live performances by making an entire local copy of cosmic-text with a deeply bad modification, which I'm not including in this repository (sorry).

-NOTE: The audio selectors `names-short`, `names-long`, and `mixed` pull from audio files in the `files` folder, which have not been included in Git for multiple reasons.
+* The audio selectors `names-short`, `names-long`, and `mixed` pull from audio files in the `files` folder, which have not been included in Git for multiple reasons.
 The selectors' source in `select.rs` contains the relevant file names if you want to put in local replacements.

+# Usage

 ```
 Usage: soundproof.exe [OPTIONS]